jahanarun/blog/content/en/post/nextcloud-photosync/index.md

 ```
 ## Key mentions
 The key thing to note in the above docker-compose configuration is the `volume` section of Photoprism.
 The two volumes `photoprism-<user>` would be mapped to the same location where the Nextcloud data of the users are.
-In this example, our nextcloud data is mapped to an NFS share.
-Photoprism also uses the same root path but drilled into it.
-You can also notice that the data volumes are mapped as readonly in Photoprism.
+In this example, our Nextcloud data is mapped to an NFS share and Photoprism uses the same directory for its photo directory.

+This setup is fine and Photoprism would scan the folders and index the files.
+But any more photos synced to Nextcloud would not appear on Photoprism as there is no way for Nextcloud to notify Photoprism about it.
-I use [ofelia](https://github.com/mcuadros/ofelia) to run to schedule scan job on photoprism.
-This will update the index on Photoprism so that it reflects any photos addition, modification or deletion that could have happened in Nextcloud.
+So, I use [ofelia](https://github.com/mcuadros/ofelia) to run to schedule scan job on photoprism.
+This runs a scan job on Photoprism so that it reflects any photos addition, modification or deletion that could have happened in Nextcloud.

 That's it!
-Now you can go into the Photoprism app and find the folders in `Originals` section.
+Now you can go into the Photoprism app and find all your photos of your family in one place.